cortinac/bios-611-project/README.md

-BIOS 611 Project
+COVID-19 Vaccinations and Social Vulnerability Index
 =================

-This project looks at the CDC's county-level vaccination data over time since August 1, 2021.
-Currently, it looks at the rates in metro versus non-metro counties and it breaks up counties based on the CDC's Social Vulerability Index (SVI).
+This project looks at the CDC's county-level vaccination data over time since August 1, 2021 and on November 31, 2021.
+The project looks at different indicators from the CDC's Social Vulnerability Index, along with other factors such as the county's metro status, to see if there is a relationship between these and county-level COVID-19 vaccination rates.
+The project looks at both the rate on November 31 and the change in rate from August 1 to November 1.

-At the midterm point, graphs of the average rates, overall rates, and average change in rate since August 1 are available in report.pdf.
-These can be accessed using the below instructions.
+The final report can be found in report.pdf.
+This can be accessed using the following instructions:

 First, use the following line in your shell to build the Docker image: